5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 * The second entry offers to launch the application after the installation (`postinstall`) but only if neither `silent` nor `verysilent` were specified (`skipifsilent`) and Inno is not waiting for the application (`nowait`).

-* Both entries are offered as check boxes ticked by default; the user may clear them to prevent the associated action from being carried out.
+* Both entries are offered as checkboxes ticked by default; the user may clear them to prevent the associated action from being carried out.

 ### The section [Tasks]{#tasks}